OrnitOnGithub/kathleen/README.md

 ## Kathleen Language

-To learn about the language's syntax or anything related to writing in it, check out [language.md](docs/language.md)
+To learn about the language's syntax or anything related to writing in it, check out [language.md](docs/language.md) or [examples](examples).

 ## Documentation